 The placement of shipping containers on a footpath requires additional approval [PDF 110KB].

 When approval is required

 If a shipping container remains on a property for more than 30 days it will require building approval from a private building certifier, including amenity and aesthetics approval, except where the subject building or structure is used in conjunction with the construction of a new dwelling on the same property, in which case a period of time exceeding 90 days.

-Approval will not be given for such a building to be located on a property zoned Residential A/Low density residential or Residential B/Medium density residential.
+Approval will not be generally supported for such a building to be located on a property in General Residential Zones.

 Temporary homes / accommodation